colawsol/pokerednuzlocke/INFO.md

 * Rare Candies have no effect on fainted Pokémon, preventing a quirk where they can be used for revival.
 * Fainted Pokémon cannot be deposited into the Daycare, as withdrawing them would restore their HP.
 * Fainted Pokémon cannot evolve, preventing them from regaining HP.
+* Wild encounters are logged after obtaining Balls or entering the Safari Zone and only the first encounter in each area can be caught.
+	* Encounters are logged when a wild Pokémon is fainted, captured or escaped from (either by running or using a Poké Doll, unless escaping from a ghost or ghost Marowak); when an encounter ends through either party using Teleport, Roar or Whirlwind; and when a wild Pokémon flees from the player (i.e. in the Safari Zone).